Living Your Legacy

 Steve was born and raised in Seattle.
 His mother, Jeanene, was a very strong Christian, and a prayer warrior “whose ministry was spent on her knees.”
 When Steve was a freshman at the University of Washington, a friend took him to a Navigator Bible study.
 He said, “After a few months, I realized that although I believed in God, I had never accepted Christ as both Savior and Lord.
 That year I gave my whole life to Christ and learned the importance of a daily quiet time, Bible study, Scripture memory, Life-to-Life® discipleship, and evangelism.”

 Unexpectedly, his parents both died of undiagnosed cancer within eight months of each other and Steve received an inheritance from the sale of their home.
 Steve shared, “I felt led to honor God by giving away a portion of my inheritance for His glory and to advance His Kingdom.
-God spoke to me through Proverbs 3:9,10, a verse that I had memorized back in college.”
+God spoke to me through Proverbs 3:9-10, verses that I had memorized back in college.”

 Shortly thereafter, he read about the Navigators Charitable Gift Annuity which allowed him to remember his mom while helping others to know Christ.
 The annuity enabled Steve to give back to the ministry that gave him his Christian foundation, while receiving an income tax deduction and fixed payments for his lifetime.
 “The fixed payments I am receiving are allowing me to further my passion, which is to provide funding for humanitarian aid and discipleship resources for children living in poverty in Latin America.”